56--UT JONES HOLE NFH Rock Materials

 Quick Summary

-The U.S. Fish and Wildlife Service (FWS), under the Department of the Interior, is soliciting offers for rock materials for the Jones Hole National Fish Hatchery in Vernal, Utah.
-This unrestricted solicitation seeks rip rap, road base, manufactured sand, and crushed rock to protect an open spring from Aquatic Invasive Species (AIS).
-Offers are due by April 27, 2026, at 1700 local time (Vernal, UT).
+The US Fish and Wildlife Service (FWS), under the Department of the Interior, sought bids for Rock Materials including rip rap, aggregate, and sand for the Jones Hole National Fish Hatchery in Vernal, Utah.
+This solicitation aimed to procure materials to protect an open spring from Aquatic Invasive Species (AIS) infiltration.
+The original offer due date was April 27, 2026.

 Scope of Work